-- 1. New students are entitled to a waiver of 20 percent of their tuition in the first semester of their study, after fulfillment of the English proficiency requirement, if: - The student obtains a minimum grade of 95 percent in secondary school final examinations (for the College of Dentistry and College of Pharmacy and Health Sciences programs) - The student obtains a minimum grade of 90 percent in secondary school final examinations (for all other colleges) - 2.
-High School students achieving 99% or above can avail a 50% scholarship in all colleges except the College of Medicine. - 3.
+- 1. New students are entitled to a waiver of 20 percent of their tuition in the first semester of their study, after fulfillment of the English proficiency requirement, if: - The student obtains a minimum grade of 95 percent in secondary school final examinations (for the College of Medicine and College of Dentistry) - The student obtains a minimum grade of 90 percent in secondary school final examinations (for all other colleges) - 2.
+High School students achieving 99% or above can avail a 30% scholarship in all colleges except the College of Medicine. - 3.
 Top five students achieving 99% or above can avail a 30% scholarship in the College of Medicine. - 4.
-Fresh students of the General Certificate of Secondary Education (GCSE) shall be awarded a discount possibly up to a 40% on their tuition fees in any undergraduate majors until graduation, except the College of Medicine and the College of Dentistry, provided that they maintain a minimum CGPA of (2.00).
-Further requirements need to be met as follows: - Equivalency of GCSE certificate from the UAE Ministry of Education - Score (B) in four GCSE subjects, level (O) - Score (C) in one (AS) or (A) subject - 5.
-Fresh students of the Central Board of Secondary Education (CBSE) shall be awarded a permanent discount possibly up to a 40% on their tuition fees in any undergraduate majors until graduation, except the College of Medicine and the College of Dentistry, provided that they maintain a minimum CGPA of (2.00).
+Fresh students of the General Certificate of Secondary Education (GCSE) shall be awarded a discount possibly up to a 40% on their tuition fees in any undergraduate majors in the first semester only, except the College of Medicine and the College of Dentistry.-Further requirements need to be met as follows: - Equivalency of GCSE certificate from the UAE Ministry of Education - Score (B) in four GCSE subjects, level (O) - Score (C) in one (AS) or (A) subject - 5.
+Fresh students of the Central Board of Secondary Education (CBSE) shall be awarded a discount possibly up to a 40% on their tuition fees in any undergraduate majors in the first semester only, except the College of Medicine and the College of Dentistry.
 Further requirements need to be met as follows: - Equivalency of CBSE certificate from the UAE Ministry of Education - 60% in Indian or Pakistani CBSE b.
 Continuing Students

-Continuing students are entitled to a reduction of 20 percent of their tuition in a regular semester if they have obtained a GPA of 3.8 or higher out of 4.0, and completed successfully at least 15 credit hours during the previous semester.
+Continuing students are entitled to a reduction of 20 percent of their tuition in a regular semester if they have obtained a GPA of 4.0, and completed successfully at least 15 credit hours during the previous semester.